 Rethink City Hall!

 It’s time to reinvigorate and enliven one of Boston’s most discussed buildings.

-Mayor Martin J. Walsh invites all citizens, community groups, professional organizations, abutters and others to participate in an effort to make City Hall and its Plaza a more thriving, healthy and innovative space.
-Through this effort, stakeholders will come together to Rethink City Hall and imagine ways to transform it into a space that welcomes visitors, works for constituents, and inspires pride in its citizens.
+Mayor Martin J. Walsh thanks all of the citizens, community groups, professional organizations, abutters and others who participated in this effort to make City Hall and its Plaza a more thriving, healthy and innovative space.
+Through this effort, stakeholders came together to Rethink City Hall and imagine ways to transform it into a space that welcomes visitors, works for constituents, and inspires pride in its citizens.

 Scroll to continue